 The frets must be level.
 If you know they are not level you are wasting your time.
 If you are not sure then try these adjustments anyway, they may prove useful.

-Lastly the neck was made incorrectly and some are.
-The heel will be higher than the 1st fret area.
-Meaning that the plane of the neck is in an uphill direction.
-If that is the case then the neck has to be resurfaced or replaced.
+Lastly the neck could’ve been made incorrectly and some are.
+The heel will be higher than the 1st fret area, meaning that the plane of the neck is in an uphill direction.
+If that is the case, then the neck has to be resurfaced or replaced.
 Especially true with compound necks that buzz.
 You have to understand neck geometry which is another discussion.

 I hope this was helpful.